Cat5TV/pinecraft/README.md

 Hardware Requirements
 =====================

-- A vanilla server install based on Debian (such as Raspberry Pi OS Lite) with nothing else running and no desktop environment.
+- A vanilla server install based on Debian (such as Raspberry Pi OS Lite) with nothing else running and no desktop environment
+- If your board has more than 4 GB RAM, you must use a 64-Bit OS to utilize it
 - Minimum 4 GB RAM
 - GOOD Power Supply
 - Adequate Cooling for Overclock During Heavy Load